Refloow/Steam-Card-Bot-ULTRA/README.md

 ## 🚀 Business Growth & Ecosystem Integration
 - Native Platform Integration: Maximize your visibility.
-ULTRA includes built-in support for major level-up service listing platforms like Steam Supply, with more integrations actively in development.
+ULTRA includes built-in support for major level-up service listing platforms like Steam Supply and SteamTradeBots.com with more integrations actively in development.
 - Full Internationalization: Reach a global audience effortlessly.
 All bot commands and user-facing responses are professionally translated in over 10 languages, allowing users to interact with the bot in their native tongue.

 Contact: